PHOENIXCONTACT/MORYX-ClientFramework/docs/articles/ConfigManagers/Configurations.md

 ### RuntimeConfig

-The *RuntimeConfig* provides several options to configure the connection to the marvin runtime.
+The *RuntimeConfig* provides several options to configure the connection to the moryx runtime.

 * **Hostname:** Where the server will host several web services
 * **Port:** Port of the hosted services